RIDGECUT: Learning Graph Partitioning with Rings and Wedges

 Similar to Ring Transformation, we observe that during wedge partition, the radius of nodes does not influence the outcome; only the angle of the nodes is taken into account.
 We project all nodes onto a unit circle centered at point $o$.
 Thus, if the polar coordinates of a node are \( (r, X) \), its corresponding projection will have coordinates \( (1, X) \).
 After implementing the projection, we also modify the angles of the nodes.
 If a node's angle order is \( X \) among \( N \) nodes, its new polar coordinate will be adjusted to \( (1, \frac{2\pi X}{N}) \).
-This transformation process is illustrated in Figure \ref{fig:transform} (c).
+Figure \ref{fig:model} (a) \ifextendedversion and Figure \ref{fig:transform}(c) \fi demonstrate the transformation.